noawe-boi/NoahsObsidianSync/Lion Activity.md

 2. What role does the technology in Saloons search for his family, as hinted in the trailer
 - He uses a computer to find every possible train station and Google Earth

-3. how does the trailer identify
+3. how does the trailer convey the themes of identify and belonging
+- we see his curren